-In the DS NMDS this data item refers to the number of hours of support received by the service user for the NDA service type.
+In the Disability Services Minimum Data Set (DS NMDS), this refers to the number of hours of support received by the service user for the National Disability Agreement (NDA) service type.
 It is collected twice within the DS NMDS:

-- the number of hours of support received by a service user for a service type in the 7-day reference week (i.e. for the week preceding the end of the reporting period);and - the number of hours of support received by a service user for a service type for a typical 7-day week.
+- the number of hours of support received by a service user for a service type in the 7-day reference week (i.e. for the week preceding the end of the reporting period);and - 2. the number of hours of support received by a service user for a service type for a typical 7-day week.